 }

-// We recommend that you not include your AccessKey pair (AccessKey ID and AccessKey secret) in your project code.
+// We recommend that you do not include your AccessKey pair (AccessKey ID and AccessKey secret) in your project code.
 Otherwise, the AccessKey pair may be leaked and the security of all resources within your account may be compromised.

 // In this example, ApsaraVideo VOD reads the AccessKey pair from the environment variables to implement identity verification for API access.
 Before you run the sample code, configure the environment variables ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET.